gae-init/gae-init-docs/main/templates/faq/faq.md

 #### Why Gulp?

 Because if you are web developer you either have it already or you might have Grunt.
-Well we tried both and it looks like Gulp is faster and more effecient.
+Well we tried both and it looks like Gulp is faster and more efficient.

 #### Why CoffeeScript?